This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 I’d like to continue to expand the conversation surrounding childbirth by exploring the sensation of orgasmic birth.
 At this point you might be a bit weirded out by childbirth and orgasm being in the same sentence, but bear with me!

-One study in the journal Sexologies found that midwives reported only .3% of women experience an orgasmic birth.
-In the United States, the majority of women- roughly 98%, give birth in a hospital setting.
+A 2013 study in the journal Sexologies found that midwives reported seeing 0.3% of women experience orgasms during birth.
+In the United States, however, the majority of women – roughly 98%, give birth in a hospital setting.
 You may know from personal experience, or from the experience of a friend, that hospital settings aren’t always conducive to having a pleasurable experience.

 Pair this with the fact that we’ve been conditioned to think of childbirth as an excruciating and inconvenient part of womanhood, it’s not a complete shock that women feel afraid to give birth.
 Adrenaline, which is produced when we feel fear or anxiety blocks the release of oxytocin and can slow the progression of labor.